28 February 2020

 AfterPrint’s Guide to Thermal Binding Machines

-AfterPrint offer a unique range of thermal binding machines which can be used on books but also anything you desire.
+AfterPrint offers a unique range of thermal binding machines that can be used on books and on anything you desire.

 Thermal Binding Covers Explained

-Thermal binding covers bind your documents and the first decision you need to make is the thickness of your documents.
-If you only have a few pages then you will only need a thin cover and if you have more pages, you will obviously need a thicker cover.
+Thermal binding covers bind your documents, and the first decision you need to make is the thickness of your documents.
+If you have only a few pages, you will need a thin cover; if you have more pages, you will obviously need a thicker cover.

-Thermal binding covers are available in hard and softback styles, with it being crucial they have glue already in the spine of the cover.
+Thermal binding covers are available in hard- and soft-back styles, and it is crucial that they have glue already in the spine of the cover.

 How Does it Work?

-Once the glue is already in the spine of the cover, insert your documents and then pop the whole thing in the thermal binding machine.
+Once the glue is in the spine of the cover, insert your documents, then pop the whole thing into the thermal binding machine.

-The machine works similar to a toaster, heating the glue within the cover so that it binds to the paper you have inserted.
-In roughly 60 seconds, the machine will beep letting you know it is all done.
+The machine works like a toaster, heating the glue in the cover so it binds to the paper you have inserted.
+In roughly 60 seconds, the machine will beep to let you know it is all done.

 It sounds like you are baking a cake, but once it is done, you will need to leave your binding to cool for a couple of minutes for the glue to set and keep the paper secure.

-Thermal binding is a more permanent form of binding which looks very professional, but it is not easy to add and remove pages.
+Thermal binding is a more permanent form of binding, which looks very professional, but it is not easy to add or remove pages.
 This can possibly be achieved by reheating the spine.

 The Advantages of Thermal Binding